brettmarl/wct-status/hiker_reports.md

 ## 16 AUGUST - WILDLIFE
+Location: 8

+Black bear on Trail.
+Ran away at sight of my group of 5

+---

+## 16 AUGUST - WILDLIFE
 Location: Michigan

 Mom and cub foraging the shore during rain.
 Did not react to our group of 6 shouting or slowly approaching.
 We ended up needing to go around further into the oceanside to cross (during low tide)